 Lambing

-AWI provides woolgrowers with new tools, information and skills to increase the number of lambs weaned across wool growing flocks.
+AWI provides woolgrowers with new tools, information and skills to increase the number of lambs weaned across wool-growing flocks.

 Lifting lamb survival is a key priority for the Australian wool industry and offers welfare, profitability and sustainability benefits.
-Merino producers need to aim for lamb survival better than 90% in singleton lambs and 70% in twins.
+Merino producers need to aim for lamb survival better than 90% in single lambs and 70% in twins.

 Meeting the nutritional requirements of ewes from late pregnancy through to lactation is a key determinant of lamb survival.
 Providing shelter, controlling predation and infectious disease, and reducing mob size at lambing also play a role in improving survivability of lambs and ewes.
-AWI has funded several key projects and extension resources to help producers implement best practice management for lambing.
-Current guidelines specify that improving lamb survival is achieved by:

 - Pregnancy scanning for multiples